kirull1/videocloud/memory-bank/progress.md

 2. Implement recommendation system
 3. Create analytics dashboard
 4. Develop mobile applications
 ## Recent Achievements

+### Video Processing ffmpeg Fix
+- Fixed issue with video uploads failing due to missing ffmpeg binary
+- Installed ffmpeg globally on the system using Homebrew
+- Enhanced the VideoProcessingService to better handle missing ffmpeg binary
+- Added fallback mechanisms to use system ffmpeg if the ffmpeg-static package fails
+- Improved error messages with specific instructions on how to fix the issue
+- Added better error handling for the ffmpeg-static package import
+- Implemented robust fallback to ensure videos can still be processed even without ffmpeg
+- Updated documentation to reflect the fix and provide guidance for future issues

 ### Channel Page Cleanup
 - Standardized channel page implementation by removing test/debug versions